Omar-Aboelsoud/ordersM2/README.md

         ```

+## Update Order Status :
+- this a thing i was thinking of adding . makes sense to update the order status to CANCELLED or FILLED

 ### Calculation Functions

 the requirement was not clear if adding and removing fees will be to the orders or not as